statiagov/gesmew/guides/content/developer/core/preferences.md

 end
 ```

-This will work because `Gesmew::Product` is a subclass of `Gesmew::Base`.
+This will work because `Gesmew::Establishment` is a subclass of `Gesmew::Base`.
 If found, the `preferences` attribute gets serialized into a `Hash` and merged with the default values.

 As another example, you might want to add preferences for users to manage their notification settings.
 Just make sure your `User` model inherits from `Gesmew::Base` then add the `preferences` column.
 You'll then be able to define preferences for `User`s without adding extra columns to the database table.